Powerman 5000

-Powerman 5000 (also known as PM5K) is an American rock band formed in 1991.
-The group has released eleven studio albums, gaining its highest level of commercial success with 1999's Tonight the Stars Revolt!, which reached number 29 on the Billboard 200 while spawning the singles "When Worlds Collide" and "Nobody's Real".
-Frontman Spider One, younger brother of fellow metal musician Rob Zombie, has been the only consistent member of the lineup since the band's formation.
+Powerman 5000, sometimes abbreviated PM5K, is an American rock band from Boston, Massachusetts.
+Founded in 1991, the group has released eleven studio albums, gaining its highest level of commercial success with 1999's Tonight the Stars Revolt!, which reached number 29 on the Billboard 200 while spawning the singles "When Worlds Collide" and "Nobody's Real".
+Frontman Spider One, younger brother of fellow musician Rob Zombie, has been the only consistent member of the lineup since the band's formation.

 Biography

-Early years and breakthrough (1991–2002)
+Early years (1991–1998)

 In 1990, Spider One recorded the 12" single "Much Evil" with producer Lamar Lowder.
 Building on local success, including winning the Boston Phoenix/WFNX 1990 Readers' Poll "Best Rap Act" category and getting nominated for a Boston Music Award, he founded Powerman 5000 in 1991.
 Drummer Al Pahanish Jr., bassist Dorian Heartsong, guitarist Adam 12, and percussionist Jordan Cohen joined in 1991 to solidify the early lineup (a turntablist, Brian Collymoore, was also briefly a member until 1993).
 In 1993, the band released an independent EP titled A Private Little War, which was limited to 500 copies and only sold at shows.
 In 1994 and 1995, Powerman 5000 released two more independent records, the True Force EP and the full-length album The Blood-Splat Rating System.
 Both albums were local successes.
 In 1996, they performed on the second stage of Ozzfest and appeared in an episode of Beverly Hills, 90210, where David and Donna filmed a music video for their song "Strike the Match".

 In 1996, the band signed to DreamWorks Records and released a remastered edition of The Blood-Splat Rating System titled Mega!!
 Kung Fu Radio.
 The band toured, performing on the main stage at Ozzfest 1997 and making an appearance on Late Night with Conan O'Brien where they performed their song "Neckbone".
 They released singles such as "Tokyo Vigilante #1" in 1997 and "Organizized" in 1998.
 By the end of 1997, Cohen departed from the band to eventually join Blue Man Group.
 His percussionist position was not replaced; however, the band instead added a second guitarist to the lineup when M.33 (Mike Tempesta) joined the band in 1998.